+If your pet’s litter box is dirty, they can be less likely to use it, which could cause behavioral issues.
 According to experts, cats won’t use a dirty litter box, so ensure that you clean the litter box daily.
 Failing to do so means the odour will linger and your cat won’t be using it too.
 If you have two cats sharing one litter box, scoop up the litter twice daily.

 Invest in an Odor-Absorbent Bed

 Pets spend a lot of time sleeping and relaxing, just like humans do, and their beds may quickly turn into a haven for pests, bacteria, and dirt.
 Your pet’s bed is one of the sure places that smell would linger.
 To make sure that the smell is kept at a minimum, buy a bed that has antimicrobial features.
 A bed that is machine-friendly and easy to wash, also ensures that cleaning them up won’t be as much of a hassle.

 It’s crucial to wash your pet’s bed at least once a week and more frequently if it becomes too dirty.
 Wash the bed in hot water and a pet-safe detergent to remove any bacteria or germs.
 After the mattress has completely dried, your pet can use it again.
 Regular vacuuming can also aid in removing any loose dirt, hair, or dust from the bed.